crufters/actio/src/service/authentication/README.md

 ## Organizations and departments

 In most systems there is a need for `Organization` accounts.
-While most users will have no `Organization`s, your advertisers for example will probably want multiple people accessing your software.
+While most users will have no `Organization`s, your business clients for example will probably want multiple people accessing your software.

 Looking at the `User` class it can be seen that users belong to `Department`s. `Department`s are simply a way to further divide `Organization`s into section.
 This is mostly useful for larger systems so they get created automatically when a user creates an organization: